Rocroverss/Dark-Lands-psvita/README.md

 - TheFloW for the original .so loader.
 - Rinnegatamante for the help in other ports and the marvelous [vitaGL](https://github.com/Rinnegatamante/vitaGL/tree/master) that made this port possible.

----

-## Credits

-- BonQ for help in the porting process and suggesting me this game.
-- [Wolff](https://github.com/WolffsRoom/) for reminding me that this project was a candidate.